WebizenAI/devdocs/WebizenTechStack/Webizen2.5/DevNotesWebizen2.5/ImplementationNotes-2.5/ToolAppRequirements/POCAppRequirements.md

 NOTE:  If, for some reason i end-up looking at doing a back-up (note: [[DataPortability]] ) solution, Inrupt has a [React-SDK](https://github.com/inrupt/solid-ui-react)

-NOTE ALSO:  I've started looking into how a [[JsonAppInterface]] might be produced, that would be intended to eventually provide a basic SDK that can be employed by front-end 'template' developers to produce 'apps' that work 'out of the box'.
+NOTE ALSO:  I've started looking into how a [[jsonInterfaces]] might be produced, that would be intended to eventually provide a basic SDK that can be employed by front-end 'template' developers to produce 'apps' that work 'out of the box'.